SageGrey/exp-exp-exp/zzzzz_cards/00_LiteratureReviewThesis.md

 ## The thesis process I Want

 ### "Dont write the only thesis you can write.
-Write the thesis that only *you* can write. --Alex Higgens
+Write the thesis that only *you* can write. --Umberto Echo
 ![image](https://user-images.githubusercontent.com/34726888/163025688-c885a776-0ce5-42c8-90d7-ecf0a43b96ab.png)

 ### Production Culture